Reviews You Can Rely On

 What's the Best Value?

 For less than half the price of the premium bags, the Mountain Hardwear Bishop Pass 15 provides an exceptional deal.
 Although a little heavier and bulkier on the trail, you will likely sleep just as well once you get it to camp.
 The synthetic REI Co-op Trailmade 20 is the other high-value bag in our test.
-It fared well when compared to the other synthetic models in our review, and the price can't be beat.
-For backpackers with a bigger budget, a bargain bag can be used for car camping, travel, or emergencies, and a premium bag can be saved for when performance really matters.
+It fared well compared to the other synthetic models in our review, and the price can't be beat.
+For backpackers with a bigger budget, a bargain bag can be used for car camping, travel, or emergencies, and a premium bag can be saved for trips when performance really matters.

 backpacking sleeping bag - our high value bags, the bishop pass (above) and trailmade 20 (below).